8 Must-Know Tips to Help You Prepare for a Tornado

 7. Invest in a Portable Phone Charger

-In a digitally driven world, find yourself without a power source for your cell phone during a tornado scare would leave you feeling cut off.
-Consider investing in an emergency portable cell phone power bank like the compact Anker PowerCore, $31.99 on Amazon.
+In a digitally-driven world, find yourself without a power source for your cell phone during a tornado scare would leave you feeling cut off.
+Consider investing in an emergency portable cell phone power bank like the compact Anker PowerCore ($25, Amazon).
 Keep it in your car or emergency kit with a power cord to ensure you’re always connected to emergency services and the latest weather updates.

 8. Check Your Car and Home Insurance